 Volvo recommends the use of energy-conserving oils.
-When using these oils, the Volvo recommended oil-change intervals must be followed.
+Look for the API label.
 Synthetic or semisynthetic oils may be used if their specifications comply with the oil quality requirements.
 Volvo does not recommend oil additives, as they can adversely affect the engine.